Satyam-jsw/yoga_form/README.md

 3. Basic age, gender and phone number filled by user are valid in format.
 4. There are a total of 4 batches a day namely 6-7AM, 7-8AM, 8-9AM and 5-6PM.
 The participants can choose any batch in a month and can move to any other batch next month (all these things are stored in database only updated when user change it's batches).
-5. Here, show a "ThankYou Page"  message when the user is registered (I can also integrate a Payment Gateway Page when user enrolled).
+5. Here, show a "ThankYou Page"  message when the user registered (I can also integrate a Payment Gateway Page when user enrolled).

 ## Approach
-1. When user enrolled, to fill all the fields (like name, age, gender, phone, fee, Batchs), if not any field by user ,when user hit the button it's show a pop to fill all the boxes. and also check all validation of fee (Only 500rs), age (age limit of 18-65), phone(consist 10-digit).
+1. When user enrolled, to fill all the fields (like name, age, gender, phone, fee, Batchs), if not any field by user ,when user hit the button it's show a pop to fill all the boxes. and also check all validation of fee (Only 500rs), age (age limit of 18-65), phone Number(consist 10-digit).
 2. if user enrolled then all records of user are stored in database(Mongodb).
 3. Here, i have maked a phone number as unique key.
 4. At time of storing data we stored the subscriptionStart and subscriptionEnd date also and it's selected Batch